Celebrating Place Grants Program

 Inclusive and accessible

-For tips and advice on how to maximise participation and make your event as inclusive and accessible as possible, download Moreland City Council's Inclusive and Accessible Events Guide with Checklist (PDF 2Mb) or Inclusive and Accessible Events Guide with Checklist (DOC 9Mb).
+For tips and advice on how to maximise participation and make your event as inclusive and accessible as possible, download Moreland City Council's Inclusive and Accessible Events Guide with Checklist (PDF 2Mb).